Publications

 Avidit Acharya, Edoardo Grillo, Takuo Sugaya, and Eray Turkel

-We build a game theoretic model of electoral campaigns as dynamic contests in which two candidates allocate their advertising budgets over time to affect their relative popularity (i.e. odds of winning), which evolves over time as a mean-reverting stochastic process.
-We use our characterization of the equilibrium spending path to statistically estimate the over-time rate of decay in the effectiveness of advertising in actual campaigns, using a large database of TV advertising from the US between 2000-2014.
+We build a game theoretic model of electoral campaigns as dynamic contests in which two candidates allocate their advertising budgets over time to affect their odds of winning, modeled as a mean-reverting stochastic process.
+We use our characterization of the equilibrium spending path to statistically estimate the over-time rate of decay in the effectiveness of advertising in actual campaigns, using a large dataset of TV advertising from the US between 2000-2014.

 Working Papers